-Here is a list of the best 25 easy and enjoyable games to keep your team entertained:
+Here is a list of 35 enjoyable office Christmas party game ideas to keep your team entertained.

-We all know that Secret Santa is a popular choice amongst the workplace, but if you want to spruce it up a bit, get creative with the following games:
+We all know that Secret Santa is a popular choice in the workplace, but if you want to spruce it up a bit, get creative with the following games:

 Here are some extra rules you can incorporate:

-Three Swaps and You’re Out: If you get stolen from three times during the game, you are out of the game and can no longer be stolen from.
+Three swaps and you’re out: If you steal a present three times during the game, you are out of the game and can no longer steal a gift.

 As everyone arrives, take their gifts and mark a number on them.
 Also, give them a piece of paper with the same number on it and ask them to write down an unusual fact about themselves.
 That paper then goes into a hat.

-Unlike your usual trivia, this one is played with presents (yay!)
+Unlike your usual trivia, this one is played with presents (Yay!).
 The host will have drawn up some trivia questions beforehand, and each will be associated with a gift.
 The host will show the first present and ask a question.
 The players raise their hands if they know the answer.
-The host calls on them and whoever gets it right first gets the present associated.
-Once the first person has received their gift, it moves on to the next until each person has a gift.
-This one will get adrenaline pumping amongst the competitive employees and will get everyone pumped for the party.
+The host calls on them and whoever gets it right first gets the present.

 It can be hard thinking of party ideas for a small group; but don’t worry, we have it under control!
 These engaging games should get everyone interacting and enjoying themselves in no time.

-Get everyone together and the first person should begin laughing like Santa (ho ho ho!)
-This person can crack a joke to make his audience laugh, once someone laughs they then take over.
-The idea is that last person who manages to resist temptation and laugh wins a prize.
+Get everyone together, and the first person should begin laughing like Santa (Ho ho ho!).
+This person can crack a joke to make his audience laugh.
+Once someone laughs, they then take over.
+The idea is that the last person who manages to resist temptation and laugh wins a prize.
 Like any office party, make the prize exciting to ensure everyone participates.

 Let the hidden drawing talents creep out with this funny game.
-Blindfold each person and ask him or her to draw an item or person related to Christmas within a two-minute timeframe.
+Blindfold each person and ask them to draw an item or person related to Christmas within a two-minute timeframe.
 The other team members need to guess what they are drawing.
 Like standard Pictionary, the team that gets it correct the fastest wins.

 You will need a small stocking, a heap of candy canes, chopsticks and a large bowl.
 The aim of the game is to take candy canes out of the bowl with chopsticks placed in the player’s mouth.
 The player who gets the most candy canes in the stocking wins!
-Sound easy right?
+Sounds easy, right?

 This one is a live version of spot the difference.
 Put Christmas items on a tray and give people one minute to memorize the items.
 Take the tray away and have them write as many down as they can remember in 30 seconds.

-See how well your colleagues can work together by tasking them with wrapping a gift together with only one hand each.
-The team to do it in the shortest amount of time wins.
+See how well your colleagues can work with each other by tasking them with wrapping a gift together with only one hand each.
+The team that does it in the shortest amount of time wins.